SirBenedick/historic-portfolio-analyzer/README.md

 ### Feature focused annoyance driven development

-Only features that result in a direct increase in performance or usability will be implemented.
+Only features that result in a direct increase in usability or performance will be implemented.
 There is no benefit in changing the application to suit features that might be implemented.
 Being annoyed by the current application architecture is the key indicator for needed changes.
-If it "does not feel right" change it.
+If it does not feel right change it.

 ### Technologies